dotnet/docs-aspire/docs/deployment/overview.md

 # .NET Aspire deployments

-.NET Aspire applications are cloud agnostic and should be deployable to any cloud environment that supports .NET and containers.
-For example, the steps in [Deploy a .NET Aspire app to Azure Container Apps using the Azure CLI](azure/aca-deployment.md) can be adapted to other cloud environments, or local hosting.
-However, deploying manually requires a number of steps which are exhaustive and error prone.
-We expect most customers to want to deploy Aspire apps using some form of CI/CD, using cloud specific tooling.
+Once you're happy with your .NET Aspire application, it's time to deploy it - either to a cloud environment or to local hosting. .NET Aspire isn't tied to any particular cloud and the steps in, for example, [Deploy a .NET Aspire app to Azure Container Apps using the Azure CLI](azure/aca-deployment.md), are adaptable to other environments.

 ## Deployment manifest

-Microsoft and other cloud providers will be supplying tooling for deploying .NET Aspire apps to their respective clouds.
-To enable those tools to understand .NET Aspire projects, the AppHost project can be run with a specific target to produce a manifest file that describes the projects/services used by the application and the properties necessary for deployment such as the environment variables.
+To enable deployment tools from Microsoft and other cloud providers to understand the structure of .NET Aspire applications, specialized targets of the AppHost project can be executed to generate a manifest file describing the projects/services used by the app and the properties necessary for deployment, such as environment variables.

-The [Deployment manifest](manifest-format.md) topic describes the schema of the manifest file, and how the AppHost project can be run to generate the manifest.
-The manifest generation functionality is designed to be used by cloud deployment tools to understand Aspire projects, such as azd for deploying to Azure.
+For more details on the schema of the manifest file and how to run AppHost project targets, see the [Deployment manifest](manifest-format.md) topic.

 ## Deploy to Azure

 With .NET Aspire, Preview 1 enables deployment to Azure Container Apps.
-We expect the services Aspire can deploy to grow over time.
+We expect the number of environments Aspire can deploy to to grow over time.

 ### Azure Container Apps

 .NET Aspire apps are designed to run in containerized environments.
 Azure Container Apps is a fully managed environment that enables you to run microservices and containerized applications on a serverless platform.
-The [Azure Container Apps](azure/aca-deployment.md) topic describes how to deploy Aspire apps to ACA manually, using bicep or using Azure Developer CLI (azd).
+The [Azure Container Apps](azure/aca-deployment.md) topic describes how to deploy Aspire apps to ACA manually, using bicep or using the Azure Developer CLI (azd).

 ### Use Application Insights for .NET Aspire telemetry